directus/directus/README.md

 * **[Slack](https://slack.directus.io)** — Come join almost a thousand members discussing the future of Directus.
 Our helpful members are also quick to offer advice for simple questions you may have while getting started.
 * **[Twitter](https://twitter.com/directus)** — Follow us on Twitter to be the first to hear about product updates, see sneak peeks of new features, and vote on polls regarding the future of our platform.

-### Reporting Bugs
+### GitHub Tickets

-If you believe you've found a bug in the Directus Core codebase, please submit new tickets to either the [App](https://github.com/directus/app/issues/new?template=Bug_report.md) or the [API](https://github.com/directus/api/issues/new?template=Bug_report.md). **For all security related issues, please chat with us directly through [directus.io](https://directus.io/).**
+* **Reporting Bugs** — If you believe you've found a bug in the Directus Core codebase, please submit new tickets to either the [App](https://github.com/directus/app/issues/new?template=Bug_report.md) or the [API](https://github.com/directus/api/issues/new?template=Bug_report.md). **For all security related issues, please chat with us directly through [directus.io](https://directus.io/).**

-### Feature Requests

-Feature requests are managed as GitHub issues within the appropriate Directus repository.
+* **Requesting Features** — Feature requests are managed as GitHub issues within the appropriate Directus repository.
 Before making a new submission, first [browse existing feature requests](https://github.com/directus/app/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc+label%3Aenhancement) using the `enhancement` label.
 If you find a similar request, simply vote for it using the :+1: or :-1: reactions and add any additional context in the comments.
 If _not_, [add a new feature request](https://github.com/directus/app/issues/new?template=Feature_request.md) by completing the provided template.

 ### Online Demos

-We have two online demos available so you can easily check out Directus in action: [stable](https://directus.app) or [canary](https://next.directus.app).
-The credentials to login are: `admin@example.com` and `password`
+We have two online demos available so you can easily check out Directus in action.
+These demos are public and is therefore susceptible to trolls who think it's funny to write offensive things or change the master user password.
+The entire database is reset each hour to mitigate this.
+The login credentials for both demos: `admin@example.com` and `password`

+* **[Stable](https://directus.app)** — This demo showcases the [latest release](https://github.com/directus/directus/releases/latest) of the Directus suite.
+* **[Canary](https://next.directus.app)** — This demo uses the [latest commits](https://github.com/directus/directus/commits/master) from the `master` branch.

 <p>&nbsp;</p>